 **The Complete Jewish Study Bible

-We can also see that the major calling of John the Baptist was similar to previous prophets– a calling to the return of righteousness.
-In John’s case, however, there are two differences.
-The first difference is the clash presented as he confronts the priestly hierarchy of that day.
-This is directed at the two predominate religious sects, Pharisee and Sadducee.* The scribes or lawyers he does not mention, both of which are interact throughout Pharisee and Sadducee priesthoods.
-“And even now the ax is laid to the root of the tree” is typical of radical Essene language and imagery, and conveys a certain ‘outside looking in’ attitude, of which condition the Essene seek to rectify.
+The calling of John the Baptist was similar to previous prophets, which is a return to righteousness.
+In John’s case, however, there are two additions.
+The first difference is the clash as he confronts the priestly hierarchy of that day.
+This confrontation is serious and portends further revolutionary actions.
+It is directed at the two predominant religious sects, Pharisees and Sadducees.* “And even now the ax is laid to the root of the tree” is typical of radical Essene writing and conveys a certain ‘outside looking in’ attitude, a condition the Essene sect seeks to rectify.

-“I will have mercy [speaking to the Pharisees as to their behavior], not sacrifice,” Mt.
+which can only come about through the repentance within the inner man, best asserted through a new baptism.
+In the like manner, Jesus later says, “I will have mercy [speaking to the Pharisees as to their behavior], not sacrifice,” Mt.
 9.13.
-In a similar manner John tells the Jews to not rely on being the “children of Abraham” as the ticket into God’s grace, or to receive the kind hand of God.
-In effect, this message will require a new order of events in the spiritual life of Israel, of which John is the opening salvo.
+Yet again, John tells the Jews they cannot rely on being the “children of Abraham” as the ticket into God’s grace or to receive the kind hand of God.
+In effect, this message requires a new order of consciousness in the spiritual life of Israel, of which John is the opening salvo.

-John does not call only for a return to penitent behavior within the Jewish tradition, but connects penitence to the advent of Messiah soon to come.
-The new message may be to repent, which of itself is not new, but his message more closely interprets as repentance from an old way of thinking.
-This repentance is specific, and oriented to the coming of Messiah, meaning to prepare for the mental/spiritual changes Messiah will bring.
-John seems clear that his repentance deals with heart and mind, not just outward actions and obedience to law.
-Of a nature John’s repentance sublimates the law, the outward display of holiness, and therefore must question how the law is understood and applied.
-On both subjects Jesus will later have much to say.
+The new message may be to repent, which is not new, but his message is more closely interpreted as repentance from what has become an old way of thinking.
+This repentance is specific and oriented to the coming of the Messiah, meaning to prepare for the mental/spiritual changes the Messiah brings.
+John seems clear that his repentance deals with heart and mind, not just outward actions and obedience to the law.
+John’s repentance sublimates the law and directs toward the inner display of holiness or spiritual purity.
+His baptism is symbolically administered for just such spiritual purity.
+The washing clean is for the inside of the man.
+Therefore, his ministry questions how the law is understood and applied.
+On both subjects, Jesus will later have much to say.

 One tenet of the new thinking entails the replacement of the Sadducees as the Temple priests.
 All Essene believed the Sadducees were corrupt.
 Jesus denounced the Sadducees as well.
-The remnant of the righteous Zadokite priesthood, now known as the Essene, it is they who should be ensconced as the high priests, or Temple Priests.
-In his denunciations John also includes the Pharisees, who most commonly implement the law, and John tells the people that the coming Messiah will rectify unjust application of the law.
-In rectifying the law the Messiah will of necessity provide the final interpretation on the Law and the Prophets, and will also give the final interpretation on the enlightenment teaching of the Way.
-Both teachings will merge to provide the Jesus teaching on the enlightenment and pathway unto God.
+The remnant of the righteous Zadokite priesthood, now known as the Essene, should be ensconced as the Temple Priests.

-The above factors separate John the Baptizer from all other prophets.
-None of the previous prophets functioned as the forerunner of such a messianic event, or their messaging as to Messiah was brief.
-Obviously, John is not brief, but expansive, and clearly states the time is now.
-This last is more along the lines of what the Jews of that day expected, a true Messiah-Savior, and most believed with the added benefit of ridding them of the Romans.
+The above factors separate John the Baptist from all other prophets.
+None of the previous prophets functioned as the forerunner of such a messianic event.
+John’s message is expansive and clearly states the time of Messiah’s arrival has come.
+The Jews of that day hoped for just such a message, a true Messiah-Savior, with the primary benefit of ridding them of the Romans.

-John offers a message unusual and disquieting, yet appealing at the same time.
+John offers a disquieting and unusual message, yet appealing.
 It embroils the people, attracting thousands, and attracts much attention from the Pharisees and Sadducees, the current religious hierarchy who will soon plot against the new message of spiritual renewal.